gauravn17/cse-15l-lab-reports/lab2.md

     return arr;
   }

--The correct code for the reversed method is the following:
+- The correct code for the reversed method is the following:

   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];